yeehaa123/elab/h2020/proposal/OverLab_DH_Johanna.md

 Truely sustainable research is OPEN and would mean that a project has releases - at some point (after the official end of the research period) other students, embedded researchers are allowed and encouraged to take the outcome of the research, alter and develop it further.
 At some point (after the official end of the research period) other students, embedded researchers are allowed and encouraged to take the outcome of the research, alter and develop it further.

+### 3.1 Workplan -
+#### Workpackage
+(see pdf Roadmap Dark Horse)

+#### Deliverables

+#### Milestones

+1. Concept Living Labs/eLab
+Research/ Observe/ Ideate/ 1st test phase of the OverLab
+2. Prototype OverLab
+Prototype/Test
+3. Concept for curating the OverLab
+4. Curating the OverLab
+5. Self-Reflective Coaching (where necessary)

+Zur Unterstützung für die Entwicklung eines E-Labs wird parallel ein physisches Forschungsatelier, ein Living Lab aufgebaut.
+Dieses befasst sich zum einen mit den Forschungsprojekten innerhalb des E-Labs und bildet auf der anderen Seite einen Ort, der der Kollaboration der Studenten und Forscher untereinander dient.
+Die Embedded Researcher, die als Pilot-Nutzer dieses Ortes fungieren, testen und verändern im Living Lab die Schnittstelle zwischen analoger und digitaler Welt und untersuchen die konkreten Auswirkungen auf die Kollaboration untereinander.
+Dies wird anhand prototypischer Änderungen im Raum, digitaler Prototypen und kultureller, prozessualer Anpassungen untersucht.

+### 3.2 Management structure and procedures

+#####*Describe any critical risks, relating to project implementation, that the stated project’s objectives may not be achieved.
+Detail any risk mitigation measures.
+Please provide a table with critical risks identified and mitigating actions (table 3.2b).*

+critical questions to be answered in the proposal:

+- How can embedded research projects most effectively be realized when conducted and managed outside of existing organizational units?
+- What is the likelihood of long-term and active participation in the OverLab structure by faculty and (graduate) students?
+- What impact (positive or negative) will the OverLab have on the participating faculties' home academic department?
+- What resources will be required to support the unit, and how will those resources be obtained and managed?
+- To what extent will establishment of the new entity help to attract external support?

+*Questions adjusted from “Rationale and Impact” for Establishing and Managing Independent Laboratories, Institutes and Centers at the Stanford University.*

+#####*Describe, where relevant, how effective innovation management will be addressed  in the management structure and work plan; Innovation management is a process which requires an understanding of both market and technical problems, with a goal of successfully implementing appropriate creative ideas.
+A new or improved product, service or process is its typical output.
+It also allows a consortium to respond to an external or internal opportunity.*

 ### 4.1 Self-Description

 Dark Horse GmbH & Co KG
 Ritterstraße 12 - 14
 Aufgang 4, Etage 3
 10969 Berlin

 Lisa Zoth (add CV or description of the profile and responsibilities in the project)